smutindak/alx-system_engineering-devops/0x02-shell_redirections/README.md

 14- Script to search for a specific word in a file
 15- Script to display number of lines that contain a pattern in a file 16- Script to display root and the next 3 lines
+17- Display all lines which dont have a certain patterns